-(4) Assessment of Programs and One-Stop Program Partners.

-(A) Assessment of Core Programs.
+- (4) Assessment of Programs and One-Stop Program Partners. - (A) Assessment of Core Programs.
 Describe how the core programs will be assessed each year based on State performance accountability measures described in section 116(b) of WIOA.
 This State assessment must include the quality, effectiveness, and improvement of programs broken down by local area or provider.
-Such state assessments should take into account local and regional planning goals.

-(B) Assessment of One-Stop Program Partner Programs.
+Such state assessments should take into account local and regional planning goals. - (B) Assessment of One-Stop Program Partner Programs.
 Describe how other one-stop delivery system partner program services and Combined State Plan partner program included in the plan will be assessed each year.
 Such state assessments should take into account local and regional planning goals.

 With detailed guidance pending from one or more federal partners regarding data definitions, sources, validation and submission requirements, the agencies operating the core programs will work together to adopt joint performance reporting requirements as outlined by the WIOA.
 Joint performance measures for WIOA will consist of six customer outcomes specific to core indicators of performance and employer (customer) satisfaction by program.
 The District's negotiated performance measures for PY 2015 for Titles I and III will remain the same as in PY 2014.
 The District will work to meet or exceed to these benchmarks and will collect and asses the necessary data to determine performance levels under new WIOA standards for PY 2016.
 The District reports all performance measures quarterly.
 These reports allow the District and other areas to monitor performance outcomes in order to establish trends and identify measures requiring correction action.
 Baseline performance data will be collected in the first two years as pertinent for negotiating levels of performance.
-As outlined in our Data and Performance Dashboard will outline our workforce system goals along with performance measures for each.
+As outlined in our Data and Performance Strategy above, the District is starting several new initiatives to assess the effectiveness of partners as well as the workforce development system as a whole.
+The Workforce System Performance Dashboard will outline our workforce system goals along with performance measures for each.
 The specific measures and targets will be developed and made available to the public prior to the July 1, 2016 implementation of the District's Unified State Plan.
 The District's new evaluation initiatives are designed to improve the efficiency and effectiveness of the workforce system operations and high-demand occupation projections for the District and its surrounding area.